Courses - Biomedical Engineering (BME)

 Recent advances in MRI technology applied to human brain vascular diseases.
 Methods include: 3D anatomical imaging, diffusion tensor imaging, functional brain imaging, perfusion imaging, and susceptibility weighted imaging.

-Expose students to the world of medical and biomedical imaging with emphasis on principles, approaches and applications of each modern imaging modality.
+Exposes students to the world of medical and biomedical imaging with emphasis on principles, approaches and applications of each modern imaging modality.
+Basic knowledge of MATLAB programming language is required.

 Independent projects on subjects of interest in the field of biomedical engineering.